 Most contractors will have heard of the ‘right of substitution’, but many will not truly understand what it means and how it can potentially be used to your advantage.

-Firstly the explanation: if there is an IR35 enquiry HMRC will be trying to ascertain whether the particular engagement is genuinely business to business in nature, or if it is simply disguised employment.
+If there is an IR35 enquiry HMRC will be trying to ascertain whether the particular engagement is genuinely business to business in nature, or if it is simply disguised employment.

 The contractor should have been engaged as a business, not an individual, and the skills required to do the work are the company’s – not the individual’s.
 Therefore, as long as the services can be carried out satisfactorily, the contractor’s company should be able to send whichever representatives it sees fit.